 Follow good security practices for your home network and make sure that your devices are constantly kept up to date to avoid any potential backdoors or exploits.

 You should bare in mind that a standard Microwave can start at a cost of $50 / £35.
-Most Smart Microwaves do come with other features like Air Frying and toasting, so there are perks to having this new technology so early on.
+However, the price tag on a Smart Microwave does come with reason, most Smart Microwaves do come with other features like Air-Frying and toasting, so there are perks to having this new technology so early on.

 The newer Smart alternative gives you multiple options to cook, low energy waste (If any at all) and in the long run will probably last longer.